 A nephrectomy is the surgical removal of the kidney.
 Partial nephrectomy is when only a portion of the kidney needs to be removed.
 Whereas, radical nephrectomy is the removal of the entire kidney.
 Along with the kidney, the fatty tissue that surrounds it, the connecting ureter for the kidney, and the adrenal gland connected to the said kidney.
 This type of procedure is usually required in cases where tumors are present.
 Your doctor will perform a laparoscopic or open nephrectomy to remove the disease area and or the remainder of the kidney.

 Laparoscopic Vs. Open Nephrectomy

 There are two main types of surgery to remove the kidney.
 An open nephrectomy entails incisions in the abdomen which will later be stitched up.
-Once the patient has their abdomen open, the surgeon will remove the ureter, kidney and adrenal gland.
-On the other hand, a laparoscopic nephrectomy is going to be the standard option.
-In this case, a laparoscope is used to get a visual presentation inside the body.
-Your surgeon will make small incisions in the abdomen in order to fit the laparoscope into the body.
+Once the patient has their abdomen open, the surgeon will remove the ureter, kidney, and adrenal gland.
+On the other hand, laparoscopic nephrectomy is going to be the standard option.
+In this case, a laparoscope is used to get a visual presentation of the body.
+Your surgeon will make small incisions in the abdomen to fit the laparoscope into the body.
 Using the tiny camera on the scope, the doctor will perform the surgery within the body and use the tools to remove the portion of the kidney that is diseased.